WASP-43b: Characteristics

-WASP-43b is a dense hot Jupiter with a mass 1.78 times the mass of Jupiter, but a radius 0.93 times that of Jupiter's.
-The planet orbits its host star at a mean distance of 0.0142 AU every 0.813475 days (19.5234 hours); this orbital period, at the time of WASP-43b's discovery, was the second-shortest orbit yet detected, surpassed only by WASP-19b.
+WASP-43b is a dense hot Jupiter with a mass 2.05 times the mass of Jupiter, but a radius 1.036 times that of Jupiter's.
+The planet orbits its host star at a mean distance of 0.01526 AU every 0.813478 days (19.5235 hours); this orbital period, at the time of WASP-43b's discovery, was the second-shortest orbit yet detected, surpassed only by WASP-19b.
 In comparison, Mercury has an orbital period of 87.97 days and lies at a mean distance of 0.387 AU from the Sun.
-In addition, WASP-43b had the closest orbit to its host star (among hot Jupiters) at the time of its discovery, comparable only to the super-Earth planet GJ 1214b and to the planetary candidate orbiting KOI-961.
+In addition, WASP-43b had the closest orbit to its host star (among hot Jupiters) at the time of its discovery, comparable only to the super-Earth planet GJ 1214 b and to the planetary candidate orbiting KOI-961 (confirmed a year later as Kepler-42).
 While hot Jupiters are known to have small orbital periods, planets with exceptionally small periods below three or four days are extremely rare; however, in the case of WASP-43b, the planet's proximity can be explained because its host star has a very low mass.
 The rarity of systems like that of WASP-43 and its planet suggest that hot Jupiters do not usually occur around low-mass stars, or that such planets cannot maintain stable orbits around such stars.

 WASP-43b, along with the planets WASP-19b and WASP-18b, conflicted with currently accepted models of tidal movements derived from observations of the orbits of binary star systems.
 Revisions to the model with regard to planets were proposed to help the models conform to the orbital parameters of these planets.
 No orbital decay driven by tidal dissipation was detected in 2016, placing a lower limit of 10 million years on the remaining planetary lifetime.
-The updated orbital period measurements have failed to detect the orbital decay as in 2021.
+Updated orbital period measurements have failed to detect orbital decay as of 2021.

 Atmosphere

-In 2019, the spectrum of Wasp-43b was taken, with best fit being water-containing clouds without significant amounts of alkali metals.
+In 2019, the spectrum of WASP-43b was taken, with the best fit being water-containing clouds without significant amounts of alkali metals.

-In 2020, further analysis of the spectra revealed the presence of bivalent aluminum oxide (AlO) and water in atmosphere, while carbon monoxide, carbon dioxide and methane were not detected.
-Climate modelling suggests the carbon monoxide concentration may be variable, while atmospheric spectrum of WASP-43b is dominated by clouds made of refractory mineral particles, with a small contribution from hydrocarbon haze.
+In 2020, further analysis of the spectra revealed the presence of bivalent aluminum oxide (AlO) and water in the atmosphere, while carbon monoxide, carbon dioxide and methane were not detected.
+Climate modelling suggests the carbon monoxide concentration may be variable, while the atmospheric spectrum of WASP-43b is dominated by clouds made of refractory mineral particles, with a small contribution from hydrocarbon haze.
 Carbon to oxygen ratio in the planet (0.75) is elevated compared to the Solar ratio of 0.55.
 The planet is very dark overall, with no clouds on the dayside and an albedo below 0.06.
+In 2024, the James Webb Space Telescope observed that the skies are clear on the day side and is cloudy on its night side, with winds of 5,000 miles per hour.

 There is a large difference in temperature between dayside (1479 K) and nightside (755 K).